An independent research database No paid placement · No referral fees

 "Can you send the quote broken into callout, labour, materials, compliance lodgement and make-good — with your licence number — before I confirm?"

 A working sparky says yes within the day.
-A cowboy says "we'll work it out on the job."
+A high-risk operator says "we'll work it out on the job."
 That phrase is the trap.

 02